kaibakker/software_evolution/README.md

   to at least 6 lines of code.
 To limit the number of false positives, we use parameters `minimumNumberOfVariables` (typically 2) and `minimumNumberOfLines` (typically 6) to limit eligible methods.

-We do not detect multiple method clones.
+### Calibration of threshold value

 We have not done sufficient calibration to make a recommendation for a threshold value for the similarity score.
 We count clones between 0.85 and 1.0 similarity score.
 A lower threshold gives too many false positives.
 But, a lot of the false positives occur in small methods (small amount of variables and / or low counts.)
 It makes sense to make the threshold a function of count matrix size: for big methods, use a lower threshold than for small methods.

-For method variables, we do not currently count:
+In our experience, for small methods (2 or 3 variables) the threshold should be around 0.85 - 0.9.
+For bigger methods, it can be as low as 0.6.
+This is not done in the paper, but it should improve accuracy.

 ## References